 Every person on board a PWC must wear a lifejacket (minimum level50s) at all times, from launching until retrieval.

 Aerial freestyle devices

 Aerial freestyle devices, such as jetpacks, hover-boards and fly-boards are devices which can be connected to a PWC and use the water pressure to propel the person using the device at the surface of the water, into the air and/or underwater.

 For information including where the activity may be conducted, who may participate and what conditions must be met view Western Australian Marine Act 1982: Closed Waters Order - Aerial Freestyle Devices.

-Users of Aerial Freestyle devices should also be familiar with the safety advice and instructions from the device's manufacturer.
+You should be familiar with the safety advice and instructions from the aerial freestyle device's manufacturer.
 Operating the device in conditions which are not in line with the manufacturer's advice could raise the risk of injury or incident.

 |Australian Maritime Safety Authority (AMSA)|